Real Life Photoshoot

 Working fast in a confined space: As you saw, this entire shoot was only a few minutes long and we were hemmed in by other boats.
 There’s no time for wondering what settings to use because opportunities are missed.
 You have to know both your camera and what its controls do so you can make the shot in your head a reality.

 Top Tip: Learn how to control your camera with one or more of my courses and keep practising until you no longer need to think about it.
-The Ultimate Beginners course will put you in control.
+The Masterclass in Photography will put you in control.
 The 7 Building Blocks will have you thinking and previsualising fast and 7 Steps To Perfect Pictures will get your raw developing planned and executed so you can deliver what you want to your viewers.

 Leave Your Comfort Zone